whinc/FontTextView/readme.md

 #### Way 3

-This method will replace system default font which will affect all widget.
+This method will replace system default font which will affect all text font:
+.

     FontUtils.getInstance().replaceSystemDefaultFontFromAsset(context, "fonts/my_font.ttf");